pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 #### Top Up PullPayment
 The `TopUpPullPayment` contract consists of a mapping for the `TopUpPayment`.
 The mapping consists of the `paymentID` as `bytes32` and the `TopUpPayment`.
-In case of the time based limits, we have another mapping of the `paymentID` as `bytes32` to the `TimeBasedLimits`.
+In the case of the time based limits, we have another mapping of the `paymentID` as `bytes32` to the `TimeBasedLimits`.
 ```solidity
 mapping(bytes32 => TopUpPayment) public pullPayments;
 /// For time based limits we have also